ExtendRealityLtd/VRTK/README.md

   * **target:** The GameObject of the interactable object that is being interacted with by the controller

-An example of the `SteamVR_InteractTouch` can be viewed in the scene `Examples/005_Controller/BasicObjectGrabbing`.
-The scene demonstrates the highlighting of objects that have the `SteamVR_InteractableObject` script added to them to show the ability to highlight interactable objects when they are touched by the controllers.
+An example of the `VRTK_InteractTouch` can be viewed in the scene `Examples/005_Controller/BasicObjectGrabbing`.
+The scene demonstrates the highlighting of objects that have the `VRTK_InteractableObject` script added to them to show the ability to highlight interactable objects when they are touched by the controllers.

-#### Grabbing Interactable Objects (SteamVR_InteractGrab)
+#### Grabbing Interactable Objects (VRTK_InteractGrab)

-The Interact Grab script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object requires the `SteamVR_ControllerEvents` script to be attached as it uses this for listening to the controller button events for grabbing and releasing interactable game objects.
+The Interact Grab script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object requires the `VRTK_ControllerEvents` script to be attached as it uses this for listening to the controller button events for grabbing and releasing interactable game objects.
 It listens for the `AliasGrabOn` and `AliasGrabOff` events to determine when an object should be grabbed and should be released.

-The Controller object also requires the `SteamVR_InteractTouch` script to be attached to it as this is used to determine when an interactable object is being touched.
+The Controller object also requires the `VRTK_InteractTouch` script to be attached to it as this is used to determine when an interactable object is being touched.
 Only valid touched objects can be grabbed.

-An object can be grabbed if the Controller touches a game object which contains the `SteamVR_InteractableObject` script and has the flag `isGrabbable` set to `true`.
+An object can be grabbed if the Controller touches a game object which contains the `VRTK_InteractableObject` script and has the flag `isGrabbable` set to `true`.

 If a valid interactable object is grabbable then pressing the set